 Restaurant management today is no longer confined to simply offering quality food and great service.
 New trends in the restaurant industry in Europe are focusing more than ever on the customer, and interested like never before in gastronomy, and technology becoming the most practical and natural way of controlling all processes.

 A perfect example of this concept is the Basque restaurant Azurmendi, which was awarded the status of Best Restaurant in Europe 2015.
-It considers all these factors, giving absolute priority to its guests, providing them with a personalized, simple, and transparent service, in a breathtaking sustainable, bioclimatic, and technologically cutting-edge setting.
+It considers all these factors, giving absolute priority to its clients, providing them with a personalized, simple, and transparent service, in a breathtaking sustainable, bioclimatic, and technologically cutting-edge setting.

 If you’re thinking about opening a restaurant or you want to put a modern stamp on your business, here are a few of the latest trends to inspire you: